DFE-Digital/social-work-induction-programme-digital-service/README.md

 #### Install and configure OIDC plugin

 The following steps are required to install and configure the plugin.
-These should be run after `ddev start` and if this is done as part of initial moodle setup on your local environment, after the commands in [Running the service](#running-the-service).
+These should be carried out after `ddev start`.
+If this is done as part of initial moodle setup on your local environment, then follow this guide after you complete the setup in [Running the service](#running-the-service).

 1. Run `ddev install-moosh`

 The command will download and install the [moosh plugin](https://moosh-online.com/) which exposes Moodle functionality to the command line.
 This will be used to configure the OIDC plugin.

 2. Run `ddev install-oidc-plugin`

 The command will download, install and configure the OIDC plugin.
 It will also purge all caches, which is needed for the config changes to take effect.
 This script can also take an OIDC plugin release URL as a parameter, which will be used instead of the default release URL.
 If the OIDC plugin is already installed, the script will exit.

 Once the OIDC plugin is installed and configured, the login page will be bypassed by default.
-To access Moodle as admin use the URL https://moodle.ddev.site/?noredirect=1.
+To access Moodle as admin, use the query string parameter `noredirect=1`, e.g. https://moodle.ddev.site/?noredirect=1.

 #### Generate and install SSL certificates